DerekSelander/dsc_symbols/README.md

 git diff  14.0.0 15.7.0  **/libsystem_c.dylib
 ```

-List all new symbols between iOS 14.0.0 to iOS 15.7.0
+List all new symbols between iOS 14.0.0 to iOS 15.7.0 in UIKitCore
 ```
 git diff 14.0.0 15.7.0  **/UIKitCore | grep -E "^\+\|\|"
 ```

-List all new external references that have been referenced UIKitCore between iOS 14.0.0 to iOS 15.7.0
+List all new external references that have been referenced by UIKitCore between iOS 14.0.0 to iOS 15.7.0
 ```
 git diff 14.0.0 15.7.0  **/UIKitCore | grep -E "^\+__"
 ```